EshamAaqib/EshamAaqib/README.md

 - 🌱 I’m currently learning **Computer Systems and Network Engineering, Linux Administration and DevOps Engineering**

+- 🧑‍💻 I'm currently working as an Intern DevOps Engineer at H2O.ai

 - 📫 How to reach me **me@eshamaaqib.me**